 Frequently Asked Questions

 Thinking about switching to a new practice management system?
-It’s only natural to have a few questions swirling around, especially when it comes to the cost, the security of your patient data, and how disruptive the whole process might be.
+It's only natural to have a few questions, especially when it comes to cost, data security, and how disruptive the whole process might be.

-How Much Does This Software Cost in the UK?
+1. How Much Does This Software Cost for US Clinics?

-Look for vendors that provide end-to-end encryption, are fully GDPR compliant, and host all data in secure, UK-based data centres.
-These companies handle regular backups, security updates, and infrastructure maintenance, so you don't have to.
-This creates a fortress-like environment for your practice and patient records.
+Reputable cloud-based providers invest heavily in security measures that are far more robust than what an individual clinic could manage independently.
+Look for vendors that provide end-to-end encryption, are fully HIPAA compliant, sign a Business Associate Agreement (BAA), and host data in secure US-based data centres.
+These companies handle regular backups, security updates, and infrastructure maintenance so you don't have to.

 Ready to see how a dedicated platform can sharpen your clinic's efficiency and elevate patient care?
 Discover Medesk, the all-in-one physiotherapy practice management software designed to simplify your workflows and grow your practice.
 Start the Medesk free trial today.